Welcome to the Sacramento Music Archive! Read me first

 Recorded by: Shayne Stacy

-Audio equipment: Schoeps CCM4 mics, Naiant Tinybox preamp lined into the GH5S.
+Audio from Schoeps CCM4 mics, Naiant Tinybox preamp, Sony A10 digital recorder

 Live Concert Video